Prince Harry & Meghan Markle Rejected By Queen Elizabeth After This Heartfelt Request

 Prince Harry and Meghan Markle made a heartfelt request of Queen Elizabeth after marrying, one that was rejected, leaving the couple reportedly heartbroken.

-The royals reportedly asked if they could live at Windsor Castle with Queen Elizabeth II and Prince Philip reported The Daily Express, an offer that the queen reportedly denied.
+The royals reportedly asked if they could live at Windsor Castle with Queen Elizabeth II and Prince Philip, reported The Daily Express.
+The queen reportedly said no.

-“The couple was understood to have set their hearts at first on Windsor Castle, and are believed to have asked the Queen if living quarters could be made available after their marriage” reported The Mirror.
-The Daily Express cited broadcaster Hugo Vickers who revealed that the couple’s request to live at Windsor would not have been “entirely appropriate.”
+“The couple was understood to have set their hearts at first on Windsor Castle, and are believed to have asked the Queen if living quarters could be made available after their marriage,” reported The Mirror.

+The Daily Express cited broadcaster Hugo Vickers, who revealed that the couple’s request to live at Windsor would not have been “entirely appropriate.”

 “There are empty bedrooms and suites in the private apartments within Windsor Castle which the Sussexes may have had their eye on, or perhaps some former living quarters in the castle grounds converted into other things.
 But I can see how it might not be entirely appropriate to have a young family living there,” he explained.